Lake Forest, CA

 At some point, you will need to replace them regardless of how careful you are, but keeping good oral hygiene will make sure they last a long time.
 Porcelain veneers, which are preferred to correct shape and color issues, tend to last anywhere between 10 to 20 years.
 However, they can also be quite expensive, which is why it’s important to remember that they will eventually need to be replaced.

-To get more information about veneers and schedule your consultation, call the experienced professionals here at Jeanette Thai, DDS at (949) 317-4884 today!
+To get more information about veneers or other cosmetic treatments, and to schedule your consultation, call the experienced professionals here at Jeanette Thai, DDS at (949) 317-4884 today!